Roadmap out of lockdown for dog owners

 Events and activities

-While this is exciting for us (hail festivals and summer vibes!), your dog will have gotten used to you being around a lot more over the last year.
+While this is exciting for some of us (hail festivals and summer vibes!), your dog will have gotten used to you being around a lot more over the last year.
 Some dogs may show signs of separation anxiety – so, it’s a good idea to start preparing them for being left alone.

 Campsites and other staycations